Dressed-Asymptotic States and QED Infrared Physics: Summary and prospects

 In addition to giving above perspective, the dressed state formalism in this paper is different from the KF formalism in the following points. \begin{enumerate}[(1)] \item We do not suffer from the UV divergence from the asymptotic states. \item Since the creation and annihilation operators of the soft photon commute with ones of the hard photon, we can add hard photons to the asymptotic states straightforwardly. \item We do not need to require that the dress operator vanishes at $t=0$. \item We do not have a functional ambiguity undermining predictability. \end{enumerate}

 We should note that the definitions of the asymptotic states and the asymptotic $S$-matrix proposed in this paper do not depend, at least formally, on the kind of theories.
 We may expect that the formulation in this paper may also give non-trivial results for the theories with massless particles besides QED.
 For example, some studies indicate that asymptotic symmetry of scalar QED derives sub-leading soft photon theorem \cite{Hirai:2018ijc,Campiglia:2019wxe}.
 There are some arguments that there exist asymptotic symmetries besides gauge theory \cite{Campiglia:2017dpg,Hamada:2017atr}.
-Our formulation may give a new way of understanding the asymptotic symmetries from the viewpoint of the asymptotic states in quantum field theory.
-Especially, it is interesting to apply the formulation in this paper to the linearized gravity theory.
+Our formulation may give a new way of understanding the asymptotic symmetries from the viewpoint of the asymptotic states in QFT.
+We may also derive and give a new insight into the sub-leading (or higher) dressing which have proposed as counterpart of sub-leading soft theorem \cite{Choi:2019rlz}.
+When we leave $T$ as finite, sub-leading terms may affect physical transition rate in case (ii) in Section \ref{SecIVB} and memory effect.
+It is also interesting to apply the formulation in this paper to the linearized gravity theory.
 In previous studies, the KF formalism or so-called KF state $\dress{\Psi^\text{``KF''}_\alpha \left( t \right) }$ of Eq.~(\ref{so-called KFstate}) are used to study linearized gravity theory \cite{Ware:2013,Choi:2017ylo}.
 We may construct more suitable asymptotic states for analyzing the IR physics in the formalism in this paper.